ds300/derivablejs/README.md

 To put it another way: the (atoms + derivations) part of the graph is conceptually a single gestalt reference to a value.
 In this case the value is a virtual composite of the two atoms' states.
 The individual nodes are merely views into this value; they constitute the same information presented differently, like light through a prism.
 The gestalt is always internally consistent no matter which specific parts of it you inspect at any given time.

 This property is super important and useful.
-It cannot be replicated with Observables or any other callback-based mechanism (without doing extra stuff involving topological sorting, and even then only in a single threaded environment).
+It cannot be replicated with Observables or any other callback-based mechanism (without doing extra impractical stuff involving topological sorting).

 The other thing which truly sets derivations apart is that they are *totally lazy*.
 Like values in Haskell they are computed just-in-time, i.e. on demand.
 This is another huge win because: